panicmechanic/ZMD/Readme.md

 - An elegant solution to the pathing problem would be to fix blocks=True to automagically

     set the map tile to unpassable in new_game()
+- Torch colours and back/fore colours are still not displayed right, check all values.

 #Alpha TODO: